What is the Comprehensive Plan?

 The Comprehensive Plan includes text, a Future Land Use Plan map and the 20-year Capital Facilities Plan.

-The text of the plan includes an Introduction that describes and highlights the various planning enabling legislation that is the basis for planning in Washington cities and counties.
-It is followed by twelve elements: Land Use, Housing, Downtown, Transportation, Parks and Community Services, Environment, Surface Water Resource, Utilities, Capital Facilities, Natural Hazard Mitigation, Economic Development and Shoreline.
-These twelve elements provide the goals and guidelines that direct future growth consistent with the City of Covington's Vision.
+The text of the plan includes a Plan Foundation introduction chapter that describes the purpose of the plan as well as Covington's vision, mission and framework goals that guide the plan.
+This chapter also highlights the various planning enabling legislation that is the basis for planning in Washington cities and counties.
+It is followed by eight elements: Land Use, Housing, Transportation, Economic Development, Natural Environment, Capital Facilities & Utilities, Parks, Recreation & Open Space and Shoreline.
+These eight elements provide the goals, policies and strategies that direct future growth consistent with the City of Covington's Vision.

 How and why is the Plan amended?